 As required by the federal campus sex crimes prevention act, institutions of higher education must issue a statement advising Cranbrook community members where information concerning registered sex offenders may be obtained.
 Persons convicted of certain sex offenses are required by law to register with the state.
 Information on registered sex offenders is available at: http://meganslaw.ca.gov/index.htm.
 The department of justice national sex offender public website is also a source for sex offender information.
 For information on registered sex offenders attending or employed at Cranbrook, contact the local police department.

-TITLE IX POLICY AND PROCEDURE
+V. CRANBROOK ACADEMY OF ART TITLE IX GRIEVANCE POLICY AND PROCEDURE

-(SEXUAL ASSAULT, SEXUAL HARASSMENT AND SEXUAL MISCONDUCT POLICY)
+(SEX DISCRIMINATION, SEXUAL ASSAULT, AND SEXUAL MISCONDUCT POLICY)

-Effective August, 2020.
+Effective August 2020, updated September 2023 and August 2024.

 I. PREAMBLE